access-watch/access-watch-php/README.md

 # Access Watch PHP library

-A PHP library to log and analyse HTTP traffic using the [Access Watch](http://access.watch/) cloud service.
+A PHP library to log and analyse HTTP requests using the [Access Watch](http://access.watch/) cloud service.

 Based on the more generic [Bouncer](https://github.com/znarf/bouncer) library.